decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 </scene>
 ```

 Since the scene is a transform node, it can be translated, scaled and rotated.
-This becomes useful when you want to
-change the center of coordinates of the parcel:
+Those capabilities become useful when you want to, i.e. change the center of coordinates of the parcel:

 ```xml
 <scene position="5 5 5">